soundpress/RulesOfNYC/docs/c06/index.rst

 (d) The foam or viscous liquid shall wet the ACRM.
 The ACRM shall be kept wet through the bagging process.

-(e) Persons entering the work area shall wear correctly-fitting, good traction rubber boots.
+(e) Persons entering the work area must wear personal protective equipment as required by 15 RCNY § 1-51 as well as correctly-fitting, good traction rubber boots.

 (f) Abatement shall not be carried out during adverse weather conditions (e.g. precipitation, high winds, ambient temperature below 32 degrees Fahrenheit, etc.).